cs5500-group/CommonAssessmentTool/README.md

 Builds the Docker image
 Runs the container to verify it functions as expected

-How to Use
+How to Use:
 Triggering the CI Pipeline
 The CI pipeline is automatically triggered when:

 Code is pushed to the main/master branch
 A pull request is opened against the main/master branch

-Viewing CI Results
+Viewing CI Results:

 Go to the "Actions" tab in the GitHub repository Select the workflow run you want to examine